Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 ESPN+ is available via the regular ESPN Fire TV app.

-On the other hand, Roku devices don’t support neither VPN apps nor Smart DNS proxies.
+Crucially, Roku devices don’t support VPN apps or Smart DNS proxies.
 In our experience, the easiest way to use a VPN with Roku is to create a mobile hotspot on your Windows PC.

 Instructions: How to Beat NHL Blackouts on Roku